Struggling with Carpal Tunnel?

 Carpal tunnel typically begins in a person’s dominant hand, but symptoms throughout both hands is not uncommon and is nearly 3 times more common in women than men.
 Many healthcare professionals only focus on treating pain, rather than the source of the problem.
 It has been shown that patients suffering from carpal tunnel syndrome in both arms typically have nerve irritation stemming from the spine, which is why carpal tunnel decompression surgeries are unsuccessful nearly 40% of the time.

-If you have any questions about our Bartlett, Elmhurst, Park Ridge, St. Charles, or Sycamore locations, or would like to learn more about chiropractic care at Olympia Chiropractic & Physical Therapy, please give us a call.
+If you have any questions about our Bartlett, Elmhurst, St. Charles, or Sycamore locations, or would like to learn more about chiropractic care at Olympia Chiropractic & Physical Therapy, please give us a call.

 What are the Best Treatments for Carpal Tunnel?